Can I Sue My Employer For Distress

 What If My Boss Is Intentionally Causing Me Emotional Distress?

 If your employer is intentionally causing you distress, meaning he or she intends to cause you harm, you may be able to bring forth an intentional infliction of emotional distress claim (IIED).
+Don’t ask yourself: can I sue my employer for distress.
 In fact, in Light v.
 California Department of Parks and Recreation, the Court held that an employee can bring forth an IIED claim against their supervisor and hold the individual liable for damages outside of compensatory damages.
 In order to be successful on an IIED claim, the employee must show that

 - That there was intentional or reckless behavior by a fellow employee, supervisor, or agent